gamalkevin/lpic-jadi/006_3-3-determine-configure-hardware-commands.md

 - Filesystem support: ext4, NTFS, FAT32.
 - Network protocols or security modules.

-### Interesting Notes
-- Many hardware vendors don't provide proper driver (sometimes not even providing it altogether).
-- Like Nvidia, they provide closed-source, binary-only drivers.
-There's a community-made one, but doesn't perform as well as Nvidia's proprietary driver.
-- Nowadays, modern hardware accessories tend to be plug and play, since Linux kernel already include a lot of drivers.

 ### Commands to manage them
 - `lsmod` → list currently loaded modules.
 - `modprobe <module>` → load a module (and dependencies).